ivan-guerra/programmador.com/content/posts/linux-driver-development-for-embedded-processors.md

 ELDD gives you the choice of developing for one or more ARM processors: NXP iMX7D, Microchip SAMA5D2, and the Broadcom BCM2837.
 Unless you're willing to dish out well over $100, you will end up developing for the BCM2837.
 The BCM2837 comes in the famous Raspberry Pi.
-ELDD specifically recommends the Raspberry Pi Model 3B+[^2].
+ELDD specifically recommends the [Raspberry Pi Model 3B+][3].

 [![Raspberry Pi Model 3B+][4]][3]